Link Prediction with Untrained Message Passing Layers

 \section{Conclusion}

 In this work, we explored the application of graph neural networks with untrained message passing layers for link prediction.
-Interestingly, our experimental evaluation of twelve data sets shows that simplifying GNNs architectures by eliminating trainable parameters and non-linearities not only enhances the link prediction performance of GNNs, but also improves their interpretability and training efficiency.
-As such untrained message passing layers offer a computationally efficient alternative to their fully trained counterparts that naturally scales to large graphs and in many cases produces state-of-the-art results.
+Interestingly, our experimental evaluation shows that simplifying GNN architectures by eliminating trainable parameters and nonlinearities can enhance link prediction performance and training efficiency.
+As such, untrained message passing layers offer a computationally efficient alternative to their fully trained counterparts that naturally scales to large graphs, while providing clearer theoretical links to classical path-based heuristics.
 To complement our experimental results, we offered a theoretical perspective on untrained message passing, analytically establishing links between features generated by untrained message passing layers and path-based topological measures.
 We found that the link prediction offers a complementary perspective for analysing MPNNs and provides insights into the topological features captured by widely used initialization schemes such as random features and one-hot encodings.

 In future work, we hope to extend our study to other classes of graphs, such as directed, signed, weighted, and temporal networks.
 The conceptual simplicity of untrained message passing layers might also be a useful guide in designing new graph neural network architectures or adapting existing architectures to directed or temporal networks.
 We thus believe that our work is of interest both for the community of researchers developing new machine learning methods, as well as for practitioners seeking to deploy efficient and resource-saving models in real-world scenarios.